metalbear-co/mirrord.dev/content/docs/prologue/quick-start.md

 - `-n` | `--pod-namespace` | `MIRRORD_AGENT_IMPERSONATED_POD_NAMESPACE` - Namespace that the impersonated pod exists in (Defaults to “default”)
 - `-a` | `--agent-namespace` | `MIRRORD_AGENT_NAMESPACE` - Namespace to spawn our agent in, (Defaults to “default”).
 - `-l` | `--agent_log_level` | `MIRRRD_AGENT_RUST_LOG` - `RUST_LOG` to set for the agent.
 See EnvFilter docs

+#### VS Code Extension
+You can install the extension directly in the IDE, or download it from the marketplace [here](https://marketplace.visualstudio.com/items?itemName=MetalBear.mirrord).